Ruakākā: History

 The area of Ruakākā is located in Bream Bay which was named by Captain Cook during his first voyage to New Zealand when he visited the region on 25 November 1769.
-It was named due to the ease of capture of 90–100 bream fish soon after anchoring.
+It was named due to the ease of capture of 90–100 fish (likely snapper), that he identified as bream, soon after anchoring.
 The area was a location for the late 19th/early 20th century kauri gum digging trade.